pixel

 When your child is discharged, they will likely return to public school.
 It is important to make their re-entry into school as smooth as possible.
 The facility’s transition team will communicate with the home school and transfer paperwork.
 Students can’t be kept out of school because of a delay in transferring records.

-Adult learners with disabilities, ages 18 to 26, retain their right to special education if they have not received a regular high school diploma.
+Adult learners with disabilities, ages 18 through 25), retain their right to special education if they have not received a regular high school diploma.
 This includes young adults who are enrolled in adult education, alternative education, and transition programs.

 • FAPE for Adult Learners MDE guidance that establishes the requirements and defines who is responsible for implementing the requirements for adult learners, including to Child Find, Evaluation, Programs and Services, and funding.